 While we may not think of it, most of the herbs and spices in our pantry got there because of their healing properties.
-Everyday herbs like parsley, turmeric and cinnamon should be considered part of your medicine cabinet, not just your kitchen cabinet.
-But there are lots of others, too.
+Everyday herbs like parsley, turmeric, and cinnamon should be considered part of your medicine cabinet, not just your kitchen cabinet.
+And there are lots of others with therapeutic uses, too.

 The Benefits of Ginger

-Here are all the ways ginger can help you feel better:
+Here are some of the ways ginger can help you feel better:

 Fever and infection

 Ginger can also help the body fight infection.
 It is said to increase core body temperature and promote circulation, which helps white blood cells get to the source of the infection and attack invading bacteria.
 Especially when combined with raw honey, ginger is an effective remedy for cold and flu symptoms, and can even be used topically to kill bacteria and promote wound healing.

 Muscle aches and pain

 Ginger has potent anti-inflammatory properties, which might help explain why it’s often used to soothe minor aches, pain and cramps.